 - Healthy peanut butter cookies

 - Almond flour chocolate chip cookies

 - Healthy cookie dough

 - Preheat oven to 350 degrees F. Line large baking sheet with unbleached parchment paper or silicone baking mat, and spray with cooking spray.

 - In a medium bowl, mash bananas with a fork.
 Add whey protein powder, oats and peanut butter.
 Stir well to combine, batter's consistency will be runny.
 Add chocolate chips and give a few more stirs.

 - Spoon mixture onto prepared baking sheet (cookies don’t spread, so shape them now) and bake for 12-14 minutes (depending on size).
 Cool on a cooling rack for 5 minutes.

-- *You can use vanilla whey, just make sure you buy unsweetened one.
+- Flavored protein powders: You can use vanilla whey, just make sure you buy unsweetened one.

 - Can I use previously frozen bananas?
-Just make sure to thaw it before using.
+Yes.
+Just make sure to thaw them before using.

 - Can I use quick oats?
-You can technically – however, there is a caveat.
-Due to them being more finely milled, they tend to dry out the banana oatmeal cookies, so I avoid them, if possible.
+You can technically, however due to them being more finely milled, they tend to dry out the cookies, so I avoid them.